gnuton/RagBag/Docs/python.md

 [TODO]

 ## Coding style ##
-Every programmer should follow the PEP-8 [guidelines](http://legacy.python.org/dev/peps/pep-0008/)
+Every programmer should follow the PEP-8 [guidelines](http://legacy.python.org/dev/peps/pep-0008/).
+Coding style by pylint, if you do not use any IDE.

 ## Misc ##
 ### Closures ###
 Or "Function closure" is a function object that has access to vars in "terminated" enclosing scopes.